fectin/hexmap/README.md

-# hexmap
+#hexmap

-This is a basic shell for making hexmaps.
+This started as a basic shell for making hexmaps.
+I will probably separate that shell  back out later.

 I used the basic technique described by https://ninjarockstar.dev/css-hex-grids/ , but debugged it and reworked it to scale properly.

-There is a wedge in the page for adding content later.
+Now it is a program for building Classic Traveller sectors.
+In making this, I used the planet name generator (by permission, see license) from the inimitable https://www.fantasynamegenerators.com/